 - Atlantic Puffins, Coastal Bird Sanctuary of Dyrhólaey

-We continue to the Skaftafell National Park where we take a walk to the park’s main attraction, Svartafoss (Black Falls), a 20-metre high waterfall surrounded by magnificent dark hexagonal basalt columns. (**Svartifoss: the walk to the falls and basalt columns takes approximately 40 mins there and 40 mins back, plus stopping for photos etc.)
+This morning we continue to the Skaftafell National Park where we take a walk to the park’s main attraction, Svartafoss (Black Falls), a 20-metre high waterfall surrounded by magnificent dark hexagonal basalt columns. (**Svartifoss: the walk to the falls and basalt columns takes approximately 40 mins there and 40 mins back, plus stopping for photos etc.)

-Following a picnic lunch we visit the park’s Visitors Centre where the story of fire and ice is told, including the way in which volcanoes and glaciers have formed the surrounding topography and the effects of eruptions and glacial outburst floods on the daily lives of people.
+Next we visit the park’s Visitors Centre where the story of fire and ice is told, including the way in which volcanoes and glaciers have formed the surrounding topography and the effects of eruptions and glacial outburst floods on the daily lives of people.

 From Skaftafell National Park we continue to the village of Kirkjubæjarklaustur (‘church farm cloister’), a former site of a 12th-century convent.
 Here we view a short film on the Laki eruptions.
 Lakagígar (Laki Craters) is a series of craters that were formed in one of the world’s largest mixed eruptions in recorded history.
 Now referred to as the ‘Fires of the River Skaftá’, this continuous series of eruptions emitted a vast quantity of lava and substantial amounts of volcanic ash from a fissure stretching 25 kilometres across the area west of the ice cap.
 The first eruption began on 8 June 1783 at the southwest end of the fissure.
 Lava flowed across the flat land destroying a large number of farms, stopping just outside the small town of Kirkjubæjarklaustur on 20 July.
 The northeast part of the fissure then erupted.
 From 29 July until well into October, lava flowed along the course of the River Hverfisfljót and across the countryside on both banks.
 Although volcanic activity then began to subside, the eruption was not finally over until February 1784.
 The largest crater in the row is a small tuff mountain called Laki, which stands in the middle of the fissure.
 The total area of the resulting lava field is 565km² and the estimated volume of volcanic material is over 12 kilometres cubed.
 The Laki eruptions devastated the island’s agriculture, killing much of its livestock.
 It is estimated that perhaps a quarter of Iceland’s population died through the ensuing famine.
 The Laki eruption created a haze of dust and sulphur particles over much of the northern hemisphere, over Norway, the Netherlands, the British Isles, France, Germany, Italy, Spain, North America and even Egypt.
 Ships remained moored in many ports, effectively fogbound.
 Crops were affected as the fall-out from the continuing eruption coincided with an abnormally hot summer.
 The eruption is now thought to have disrupted the Asian monsoon cycle, prompting famine in Egypt.
 Environmental historians have also pointed to the disruption caused to the economies of northern Europe, where starvation was a major factor in the build-up to the French Revolution (1789).